godic97/godic97/README.md

 ## 🧠 Values
 * The Engineer, not Coder
 * What doesn't kill you makes you stronger
-* The important is the uncrushable mind
+* The important thing is the uncrushable mind

 ## 🥅 Goals
 * Love & Peace